cepalium/cepalium.github.io/index.md

 "Keep your eyes on the stars and your feet on the ground.” - Theodore Roosevelt <br/>
 "Für die Toten Wein, für die Lebenden Wasser: Das ist eine Vorschrift für Fische." - Martin Luther <br/>
+"The grass is always greener on the other side." - C. J. Hawk

 2020-06-03 &nbsp; Who is the most interesting person you have ever been seated next to on an airplane? [post]({% post_url 2020-06-03-flight-quora %}) <br/>
 2020-05-30 &nbsp; Hello World [post]({% post_url 2020-05-30-hello-world %}) <br/>